japhmoraleja/Skyblock/readme.md

 ![bedrockify](./img/bedrockify.png)
 2. [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap) - Displays the nearby world terrain, players, mobs, entities in the corner of your screen.
 Lets you create waypoints which help you find the locations you've marked.

+You can turn this off if you want a more immersive experience.
+Just go into the Mods button in the pause screen.

 3. [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) - Adds a full screen world map which shows you what you have explored in the world.
 Works great together with Xaero's Minimap.

 ## Required Optimization Mods